BitAgere/BitAgere_WhitePaper/README.md

 - **Discovery**: Through introspecting Bitcoin’s design philosophy, we formulated the BEVM(λ) paradigm.
 It provides systemic theoretical guidance by examining Bitcoin’s success from four core aspects: the Individual model, lambda calculus, consensus algorithm, and consensus-aware algorithm.
 - **Direction**: BEVM(λ) inherits Bitcoin’s principles of energy conservation and decentralized emergence while enhancing autonomy and intelligence.
 Powered by the Agere subsystem and supported by distributed stateless computation and consensus-aware algorithms, BEVM(λ) paves the way for diverse future applications and the comprehensive development of intelligent crypto systems.
 - **White Paper**: [BEVM(λ) White Paper](docs/Agere_Consensus_Intelligent_Cryptocurrency_Design_Based_on_BEVM.pdf)

+# Contributing
+Contributions are welcome!
+Join the discussion or submit issues and pull requests to help refine BEVM(λ) and Agere Consensus.

+# License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.